datumgeek/swagger-mongodb-test01/README.md

 ![image](https://user-images.githubusercontent.com/22680176/27786634-2a0db102-5f9f-11e7-8628-d2af68a410d3.png)

+### Angular Client - create angular project

+Create the project

+Include the static content in the deployment

 ### Angular Client - ag-grid to display Planets

 ### Angular Client - ag-grid to expand a Planet to display its Moons